The Ancient Magus' Bride

 The Ancient Magus' Bride (魔法使いの嫁, Mahō Tsukai no Yome) is a Japanese manga series written and illustrated by Kore Yamazaki.
-It is serialized in Mag Garden's Monthly Comic Garden magazine and is licensed in North America by Seven Seas Entertainment.
-A three-part prequel anime OVA was produced by Wit Studio and an anime television series aired from October 2017 to March 2018.
-A second original three-part OVA series by Studio Kafka was released in September 2021.
-A second season also by Studio Kafka is set to premiere in April 2023.
+It is serialized in Bushiroad Works' Comic Growl manga website and is licensed in North America by Seven Seas Entertainment.
+Wit Studio produced a three-part prequel original animation DVD (OAD) series which was bundled with volumes of the manga from September 2016 to September 2017 and an anime television series that aired from October 2017 to March 2018.
+Studio Kafka produced a second three-part OAD series which was bundled with the manga from September 2021 to September 2022, along with the second season of the anime, which aired in two parts from April to July 2023 and October to December of the same year.

 Plot

 Having been ostracized by both her relatives and partially by society, orphaned Japanese high school student Chise Hatori decides to sell herself at an auction in order for somebody else to take her in and have a new place to call home.
 At the auction in London, she is sold for five million pounds to Elias Ainsworth, a seven-foot-tall humanoid with an animal skull for a head.
 The magus, who seems closer to a demon than human, either brings her the light she desperately seeks or drowns her in ever deeper shadows in her new country, Great Britain.
 The series deals with a romantic slice-of-life storyline in a surreal and supernatural light.